LOUDO56/ParkourGhost/README.md

 1.18.2, 1.19.4, 1.20.6 and 1.21.4 are supported.
 I will **NOT** support minecraft versions below 1.18.\
 If you want a specific version to be supported above 1.18 (e.g 1.20.4) create an [issue](https://github.com/LOUDO56/ParkourGhost/issues)

+## How to challenge your ghost
+- Do a new personal best on a parkour, it will automatically save it and notify you.
+- Then, do /parkourghost play [parkour_name].

 ## Features
 - Client-side npc (only you can see your ghost)
 - Configurable